top of page

 This event is not about cut-offs.
 But, having a ‘sweeping’ structure is an important part of our Event Management Plan and Risk Assessment processes.
 Cut off times are independent of any other factors that occur earlier in the course such as start time, injury, going the wrong way, time taken at Pit Stops, head winds; and whether it is your fault or not.
 We understand that if we ask to sweep you forward it can be tough to take but please remember this is not the crew member’s fault that breaks the news to you, should it happen to you.
 Please also remember that if this does happen to you, the Event team’s decision is final.

-If you are advised to be swept forward to be stopped for the day, there will be no option to re-start from where you were stopped the next day.
+If you are advised to be swept forward or to be stopped for the day, there will be no option to re-start from where you were stopped the next day.
 (The event only ever moves forwards).
 You may however re-start the next day from the official re-start location, subject to the discretion of the event team.

 It is OK to retire and to be taken forward to the overnight accommodation.
 We’d rather you re-started the next day vs suffer meaninglessly and spoil it for yourself.
 We call this being ‘boosted.’